 Importantly, we wish to see greater communication and engagement with local communities and businesses, including support for projects such as e-car clubs, share shops, repair cafes and wild flower and tree planting.

-Somerset’s Climate Emergency Strategy and a District Action Plan were adopted by Somerset West and Taunton Council on 26th October 2020.
-As can be seen on the council webcast, there was a lengthy debate prompted by two ammendments I proposed.
-The first to improve the joint strategy and have a cross-party steering group was lost by 30 votes to 23, but my second proposal to report on how SWT’s new climate budget will be allocated was carried by 26 votes to 25, despite opposition from the Executive.
+UPDATE (7 November 2020): Somerset’s Climate Emergency Strategy and a District Action Plan were adopted by Somerset West and Taunton Council on 26th October 2020, when there was a lengthy debate prompted by two ammendments I proposed.
+The first to improve the joint strategy and have a cross-party steering group was lost by 30 votes to 23.
+My second proposal to report on how SWT’s new climate budget will be allocated was carried by 26 votes to 25, despite opposition from the Executive.

 * Currently, there are 15 Green Party Councillors on Principal Councils in Somerset (Mendip – 10, Somerset West and Taunton – 2, Somerset County – 2, and South Somerset – 1) and many more on town and parish councils.